one1on/sgj-scraper/docs/index.md

 ## Gallery

-The project contains a basic gallery viewer based on jekyll (static page generator).
+The project contains of a basic gallery viewer based on jekyll (static page generator).
 The stored images are analysed and a simple website is generated for them.

 The viewer is located in the `site` directory.
 To get started run